oopsmonk/documentation/.github/templates/tutorial.md

 # Action-based title that starts with an imperative such as "Send your first transaction"

 **Short description to capture the user's attention.
 State the goal of the tutorial here.
-For example, "In this tutorial, you send a transaction to a node in the Devnet and use a Tangle explorer to inspect your transaction on the Tangle."**
+For example, "In this tutorial, you send a transaction to a node in the Devnet and use a Tangle explorer to find your transaction in the Tangle."**

 ## Prerequisites